cerbero90/laravel-enum/README.md

 $user->numbers; // CasesCollection[Numbers::One, Numbers::Two]
 ```

-The cases collection above is stored in the database as `["One","Two"]` if the enum is pure, or as `[1,2]` if the enum is backed.
+The cases collection above is stored in the database as `["One","Two"]` for a pure enum, or as `[1,2]` for a backed enum.

-The cast also supports bitwise backed enums, so for example if we have a `Permissions` enum implementing the `Bitwise` contract:
+The cast also supports bitwise backed enums, so for instance, if we have a `Permissions` enum implementing the `Bitwise` contract:

 ```php
 use Cerbero\LaravelEnum\Contracts\Bitwise;